When You Need One and How to Get It

 Keeping your roll off dumpster in the street or on the sidewalk are the most common reasons you may need a permit.
 This is particularly true if your bin will block a public right-of-way.

 In certain situations, you may not need a permit to keep your bin in a public right-of-way.
 But you might need to notify the local administration building or police department.
-Your town’s government office will let you know which permit you need, if any, and who you need to speak to.
+Your local government office will let you know which permit you need, if any, and who you need to speak to.

 A homeowners association, or HOA, enforces rules and bylaws for members living in a self-governed neighborhood, condo community or co-op.
 They may have certain permits or restrictions related to roll off dumpsters, even if the municipality doesn’t.
 If you live in a community governed by an HOA, you must abide by its terms and fees.